eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

 Fast DDS Configuration
 ======================

-As mentioned before, the |ddsrecorder| requires the topic types in order to be able to record the data of such topics.
+As explained in :ref:`this section <recorder_getting_started_project_overview>`, a |ddsrecorder| instance stores (by default) all data regardless of whether their associated data type is received or not.
-This requires that the user application needs to be configured to send the required type information.
+Some applications rely on this information being recorded and written in the resulting MCAP file, which requires that the user application is configured to send the necessary type information.
 However, *Fast DDS* does not send the data type information by default, it must be configured to do so.

 First of all, when generating the topic types using *eProsima Fast DDS Gen*, the option ``-typeobject`` must be added in order to generate the needed code to fill the ``TypeObject`` data.

 For native types (data types that does not rely in other data types) this is enough, as *Fast DDS* will send the ``TypeObject`` by default.